OpenSisma/opensisma.github.io/Documentation.md

 | D7, D8   | Reconstruction works dataset      | https://opensisma.github.io/metadata_dataset-reconstruction-works.html      |
 | D1, D9, D10   | Entrepreneurial processes dataset      | https://opensisma.github.io/metadata-dataset-entrepreneurial-processes.html      |

-Our mashed-up datasets are grouped in this page (pagina del catalogo).
+Our mashed-up datasets are grouped in this page: [Catalogue](https://opensisma.github.io/catalogue.html).

 ## Informative quality analysis

 Our informative quality analysis follows the guidelines reported in ["Linee guida per la valorizzazione del patrimonio informativo pubblico" by AGID](https://docs.italia.it/italia/daf/lg-patrimonio-pubblico/it/stabile/aspettiorg.html#qualita-dei-dati), which takes into account standards ISO/IEC 25012 and ISO/IEC 25024.
 As for what concerns completeness, our comments about empty values in the "Completeness" column refer, as does the aforementioned document, only to those fields that are necessary to be written in the dataset.
-Because we noticed empty fields were at times filled with dashes or dots instead of "null" values, we then decided to calculate the percentage of overall completeness with an algorithm (link dell'alg).
-The results can be seen below.
+Because we noticed empty fields were at times filled with dashes or dots instead of "null" values, we then decided to calculate the percentage of overall completeness with an algorithm ([see the "code" section](https://github.com/OpenSisma/opensisma.github.io/blob/master/code/completezza.py)).
+The results are reported below.

 | Dataset          	| Completeness                                                                                                                                                                                                                                  	| Accuracy                                                                                                                                                                                                                                                                                                                                                                                	| Coherence                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     	| Promptness                                                                                      	|
 |------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-------------------------------------------------------------------------------------------------	|